Nani2421/WishSparkle/replit.md

 ## Overview

-This is a full-stack React application that allows users to generate personalized festive wishes and upload photos to create a memory stack.
-The app features an interactive UI with cursor trails, drag-and-drop photo management, and a wish generator that creates magical personalized messages based on user input.
+This is a full-stack React application that allows users to generate personalized festive wishes, upload photos to create memory stacks, and create shareable links with draggable photo arrangements on beautiful night sky backgrounds.
+The app features an interactive UI with rainbow cursor trails, liquid glass effects, and a comprehensive sharing system for sending magical wishes to friends and family.

 ## User Preferences